Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Motivation

 \subsection{Challenges}

-While it is promising to attain fair and efficient scheduling for LLM applications with saturated serving in fair completion order, when applying that insight in practice, there nonetheless exist several critical challenges.
+To apply \emph{selective pampering}, we need to obtain the agent completion order prior to agent execution.
+However, realizing it in practice confronts two key challenges.

-First, how to \emph{quantify the service cost of an LLM application}?
-Serving LLM workloads require both compute and memory (e.g., KV cache space as explained in Sec.~\ref{subsec:basics}) resources, it is unclear which perspective is more suitable for demand depiction.
-Meanwhile, due to the auto-regressive nature (i.e., token number keeps increasing), the demand volumes on both resource types keep expanding.
-Therefore, we need to properly address such type-heterogeneity and volume-irregularity in resource demand when modeling the overall service cost of an LLM application.
+First, it is difficult to quantitatively get the service cost of an LLM agent upon its arrival.
+On the one hand, serving LLM workloads requires both compute and memory resources; simply using the compute amount (e.g., total output token length) often fails to quantify the true service cost of an LLM agent.
+On the other hand, due to the auto-regressive nature of LLM inferences, the overall resource demands of an LLM agent are highly uncertain a priori.

-Second, \emph{how to make application-level demand prediction as accurately as possible}?
-While Fig.~\ref{fig:app_demand} previously suggests that there exists certain similarity among the resource demands in different trial runs of a given application, merely using such historical information is not sufficient for accurate demand prediction in the ongoing run.
-In fact, the runtime application input also crucially affects the overall resource demand in the current execution round.
-For example, for the SC application~\cite{wang2022self}, a longer question input is usually more difficult to solve, and the resultant application serving duration would also be longer.
-Ignorance to such runtime hints would render the demand prediction as well as the completion order estimation inaccurate; meanwhile, such predictions must be also made light-weight.

-Third, \emph{how to efficiently make high-quality decisions on the application queuing order}, so as to reduce the average application completion time while theoretically guaranteeing the worst-case performance?
-Enforcing our previous insight in Sec.~\ref{subsec:insight} requires obtaining---when each application arrives---its expected completion time under a fair scheduler, which is hard to make given that the completion time of an LLM application may be affected by the later-arriving ones.
-Moreover, to make our solution generally applicable, it is desirable to provide a formal performance guarantee on the worst-case performance impact of any application.
+Second, given the estimated agent-serving cost, it is difficult to determine the agent queuing order in an \emph{efficient} (in terms of the decision speed) yet also \emph{high-quality} (in terms of the ultimate performance) manner.
+Enforcing \emph{selective pampering} requires calculating agent completion time under a fair scheduler, which is hard to make given the dynamic arrival of later agents.
+In particular, it is desirable to provide a theoretical guarantee depicting the worst-case impact of \emph{selective pampering} on the performance of any agent.